dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaPieces.md

 | min          | The minimum value for this key, only applies for string and numbers        |
 | type         | The type for this key                                                      |

-> Check {@tutorial SettingGatewayKeyTypes} for the supported types and how to extend them.
+> Check {@tutorial SettingsGatewayKeyTypes} for the supported types and how to extend them.

 ## Default option